KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 :::

 ::: {.callout-exercise}
-#### Working with data in Pandas
+#### Working with data in 'pandas'

 Find the dataset of human genes I generated from the humanmine database `humanmine_results_2024.tsv` .

 In reality you should almost ALWAYS plot your dataset to see what it looks like before doing any analysis.
 In the next section we will explore plotting, however for this exercise:

-* Load in the data in the CSV into a pandas dataframe
+* Load in the data in the CSV into a 'pandas' dataframe

 * What does the dataset show?